-The United States has tougher criteria than many other countries when it comes to the vehicles allowed on our roads.
+The United States has tougher criteria than many other countries when it comes to the vehicles allowed on its roads.
 Some people state that the Suzuki Jimny wouldn’t be able to pass our stringent guidelines, but that simply doesn’t make a lot of sense.
 For example, if you evaluate the New Car Assessment Programme (NCAP) out of Europe, you see how ridiculous this is.
 The 2018 Jeep Wrangler earned 1 out of 5 stars in this evaluation, while the Jimny earned 3.

 It’s also possible that the Jimny could pass our emissions tests, even though that’s labeled as another reason it’s not here.
 Europe continues to tighten up its regulations as well, but the Jimny is still being sold.
-However, the future of the model is up for question as it is on the verge of failing.
+However, the future of the model is up for question, as it is on the verge of failing.

 Brief Suzuki Jimny History